Eldridge Park

-Eldridge Park, located in Elmira, New York, is a famous amusement park, which opened around the turn of the 20th century.
-Covering roughly 15 acre, it is dedicated to the memory of a local physician and is still in common usage.
+Eldridge Park is an amusement park located in Elmira, New York, which opened around the turn of the 20th century.
+Covering roughly 15 acre, it is dedicated to the memory of a local physician and is still operating.

-The park includes an 1890s Looff Carousel, an outdoor stage, an extensive network of picnic areas, a wooden roller coaster, haunted house, shooting gallery, bumper cars, a boat ride along the park's lake, eateries, a miniature golf course, and a small-gauge train ride through the park, in addition to several other rides and attractions.
+The park includes an 1890s Looff Carousel, an outdoor stage, an extensive network of picnic areas, a wooden roller coaster, a haunted house, a shooting gallery, bumper cars, a boat ride along the park's lake, eateries, a miniature golf course, and a small-gauge train ride through the park, in addition to several other rides and attractions.